 So why do a few people expect to see a ghost on every tour and ghost hunt we do?
 Are we possibly conditioned to expect to see an apparition?
 It is a Ghost Tour after all!
 Or are there other factors that we have to take into account?

 Well, my theory is …. we have numerous horror/ghost films that depict haunted homes and locations.
-You can guarantee that everyone one of these locations has at least one, if not many, creepy figures, frightening the bejesus out of the owners, making their lives a misery.
+You can guarantee that every one of these locations has at least one, if not many, creepy figures, frightening the bejesus out of the owners, making their lives a misery.
 It’s nearly always the same storyline too.
 There is one parent and/or possibly a child that is affected, everyone else thinks they are going through a bad time or need to cheer up until the inevitable happens.
 The whole family starts to be affected, the last one being the sceptic.
 As soon as the non-believer has their own experience, they all end up leaving the building during the middle of the night, never to return again!
 Sound familiar?

 I know that some of the films claim to be based on real occurrences, but they tend to be VERY loosely based on the actual story.
 There can be and often is an awful lot of poetic licence involved.
 The reason for this?
-No-one wants to watch a film where they just heard footsteps walk down the corridor or saw a figure pass by the bedroom door!
+No one wants to watch a film where they just heard footsteps walk down the corridor or saw a figure pass by the bedroom door!
 It’s so much better to have items, as well as the odd person, thrown across the room or dragged out of bed because they had their foot sticking out the blankets.
 The stuff of nightmares!
 Or how about a certain family member being possessed, be on the brink of death and require an exorcism from an elderly priest who has carried out this procedure numerous times before, but finds this one the worst and most powerful entity he’s ever had to deal with!

 What about all the ghost hunting programmes we have on TV or even some on YouTube!
 Does watching these shows make us believe that you will enter a known haunted location and see a ghost every time?
 If not see a ghost, at least feel one or have one follow you all the way home?
 Are they really having that much paranormal activity happen in the short time they are there or do they film for a number of hours or even days?
 Is the footage then clipped and put together to show more activity than there really was?
 What happens to the footage from the venues where nothing happens?
 If nothing happened on one of these shows, would you still watch it?
 I know I wouldn’t.
 I want noises in the distance, I want EVP’s (and boy, they seem to get a lot of them), I want action!